 During tuning adjustments it was found the throttle butterfly was not closing against the idle screw.
 Whilst the carburettor was out, the butterfly screw was loosened, recentred and tightened and that resolve the problem.

-On a side note, the crankshaft bearings use metal carriers, not the nylon ones that appear on some modern chainsaws and which lead to catastrophic failures when they collapse.
+On a side note, the crankshaft bearings use metal carriers, not the nylon ones that appear on some modern chainsaws and which lead to catastrophic failures when they collapse, though some argue that they are better as they reduce the amount of crankcase debris getting into the bearing.

 Other modifications